FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_upgrade-template/readme.md

 # Upgrading template to latest yang repository

-Template can be upgraded to latest YANG repository using 'upgrade-template' RPC.
+Templates can be upgraded to the latest YANG repository using the `upgrade-template` RPC.

-This procedure consists of:
+This procedure consists of the following steps:

-1. **Read template** - Reading of template configuration from 'templates' topology in Configuration datastore.
+1. **Read template** - Reads a template configuration from the *templates* topology in the *Configuration* datastore.
-2. **Version-drop** - Conversion of template into target schema context that is created by specified yang-repository.
-Because of this feature, it is possible to change template between different versions of devices with different revisions of YANG schemas but with similar structure.
+2. **Version-drop** - Converts a template into a target schema context created by the specified yang-repository.
+Because of this feature, it is possible to change templates between different versions of devices with different revisions of YANG schemas but with similar structure.
-   Version-drop is also aware of 'ignoredDataOnWriteByExtensions' RESTCONF filtering mechanism.
+   Version-drop is also aware of the `ignoredDataOnWriteByExtensions` RESTCONF filtering mechanism.
-3. **Removal of previous template / writing new template** - If 'upgraded-template-name' is not specified in RPC input, previous template will be deleted and replaced by new one.
+3. **Removal of previous template / writing new template** - If `upgraded-template-name` is not specified in the RPC input, the previous template is deleted and replaced by a new one.
-   If it is specified, previous template will not be deleted.
+   If specified, the previous template will not be deleted.

-Description of input RPC fields:
+RPC input fields:

 - **template-name**: Name of the existing input template.
 This field is mandatory.
 - **upgraded-template-name**: Name of upgraded/new template.
 This field is optional.
 - **yang-repository**: Name of YANG repository against which version-dropping is used.
 This field is optional.
-  If no yang-repository is specified, latest yang repository will be used.
+  If no yang-repository is specified, the latest yang repository is used.

-Description of output RPC fields:
+RPC output fields:

-- Successful response: returns http status code 200 without fields.
+- Successful response: Returns HTTP status code 200 with no fields.

-- Failed response: returns http status code 400-500 and error with fields shown below:
+- Failed response: Returns HTTP status code 400-500 and an error with the following fields:
    - **error-type** : Type of the error.
-- **error-tag** : Tag of the error, also determining http status code.
+   - **error-tag** : Tag of the error, also determining HTTP status code.
    - **error-message** : Description of the error that occurred during application of template.
-- **error-info** : Additional information related to error.
-For example, node identification, topology identification.
+   - **error-info** : Additional information related to the error.
+For example: node identification, topology identification.

   No fields are used, only HTTP response codes [200 - OK, 404 - Fail]

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/template-manager:upgrade-template' \